dorzhevsky/dynamicReducer/README.md

 Dynamically attach [redux](https://redux.js.org/) reducers when component mounts, instead of loading them when application starts.
-This reduces the burden of maintaining long global list of reducers.
+This eliminates the burden of maintaining long global list of reducers.

 ## Getting Started
 ```bash